haskellfoundation/hs-opt-handbook.github.io/src/Case_Studies/klister.rst

 #.
 Parser: The system that lexes and tokenizes.
 Klister employs |MegaParsec| for
    its parser.
 #.
-Expander: Klister is a scheme-like language with hygenic macros.
+Expander: klister is a scheme-like language with hygenic macros.
 This
    subsystem performs the macro expansion and elaboration typical to these kinds of programming languages.
 #.
-Type Checker: Klister is a pure functional language with Hindley-Milner type
+Type Checker: klister is a pure functional language with Hindley-Milner type
    checking and higher-ordered types, including type safe macros.
 This subsystem type checks klister code.
 #.
 Evaluator: The evaluator inputs an abstract syntax tree which represents a